Shankar (actor): As an actor

-In mid 80's Shankar began losing his market for doing repetitive roles, so he became a producer to save his career with Sibi Malayil's Chekkaeran Oru Chilla, but the film flopped.
+In mid-1980's Shankar began losing his market for doing repetitive roles, so he became a producer to save his career.
+He directed Sibi Malayil's Chekkaeran Oru Chilla, but the film flopped.
 His other major films of that year were Naale Njangalude Vivahum, Oppam Oppathinoppam and Sughamo Devi along with Mohanlal.
-Shankar had fewer Malayalam releases in the late '80s and his attempt to become director with Suresh Gopi starrer Rakshakan also did not materialize, so he decided to take a break from films to concentrate on business, although he did guest roles in the films Manathe Kottaram, Gandharvam and Guru.
+Shankar had fewer Malayalam releases in the late 1980s and his attempt to become a director with Suresh Gopi starrer Rakshakan also did not materialize, so he decided to take a break from films to concentrate on business, although he did guest roles in the films Manathe Kottaram, Gandharvam and Guru.